Benchmarking Compositionality with Formal Languages: Related Work

 \subsection{Compositionality Datasets}

-There is a growing number of artificial language datasets focused on systematic compositionality. \citet{lake-baroni-2018-generalization} introduced a SCAN dataset, made up of simple navigational text commands.
+There is a growing number of artificial language datasets focused on compositionality. \citet{lake-baroni-2018-generalization} introduced a SCAN dataset, made up of simple navigational text commands.
 The task is to translate the command in the simple natural language into sequences of actions.
 One successor to SCAN is the NACS dataset \citep{bastings2018jump}, which is comparable to SCAN, but instead of mapping multiple input signals to a single duplicated output symbol (e.g., \inword{walk twice} $\rightarrow$ \outword{WALK WALK}), NACS does the opposite (\outword{WALK WALK} $\rightarrow$ \inword{walk twice}).
-NACS is both theoretically more difficult, and has been shown to be empirically more challenging (for both GRU and RNNs with attention, \citealt{bastings2018jump}).
-The same inversion method applied to the transducers in our datasets may result in non-deterministic (and thus non-subsequential) transductions, since deterministic SFSTs are not closed under inverse \citep{mohri-1997-finite}.
-Another successor is gSCAN \cite{ruis-etal-2020-benchmark} which grounds SCAN-like commands in states of a grid world, closer to \citet{mikolov-etal-2016-roadmap}'s grid world grounding for their agents. gSCAN requires the agent to learn differences between sizes and colours of different geometric shapes and interact with them, by moving them around the grid world.
+Since SCAN is a finite language, its inverse NACS is also a finite language, and it can, thus, also be encoded as an SFST.
+However, this does not hold true for general SFSTs.
+Inverting an SFST often results in non-subsequential transducer because the output tape of SFSTs is, in general, not deterministic.
+Another successor is gSCAN \cite{ruis-etal-2020-benchmark} focuses on grounding SCAN-like commands in states of a grid world.
+This makes gSCAN closer to \citeposs{mikolov-etal-2016-roadmap} grid world grounding for their agents.
+In contrast to SCAN, gSCAN requires the agent to learn differences between sizes and colours of different geometric shapes and interact with them, by moving them around the grid world.
 Executing a gSCAN command is therefore much more difficult than to execute its SCAN counterpart.
-As \newcite{ruis-etal-2020-benchmark} asserts, the gSCAN dataset removes artefacts in SCAN which are not central to the compositional generalization.
+As \citet{ruis-etal-2020-benchmark} assert, the gSCAN dataset removes artefacts in SCAN which are not central to the compositional generalization.
 They find that models perform worse on gSCAN than on SCAN.

-Like the work above, we investigate systematic compositionality, but unlike the work above we generalise over the existing datasets by sampling from a well-defined class of patterns.
+More recently, \citet{bogin} identify that unobserved ``local structures'' in compositionality datasets are harder to learn if no similar structures are observed during training.\looseness-1

-\subsection{Grammatical Inference.}
+\subsection{Grammatical Inference}